NURS 5012 – Nursing Science and Patterns of Knowing, 3-Credits

 This course examines fetal, transitional, and neonatal physiology.
 Embryology is also discussed, as the basis for neonatal development.

-NURS 5362 – Advanced Health Assessment across the Lifespan, 3-Credits
+NURS 5362 – Advanced Health Assessment for the Nurse Practitioner Role: Neonatal Population-focus, 3-Credits

 This course is designed to enable students to put into practice the principles and skills needed for advanced health assessment of the neonate.